EndPointCorp/end-point-blog/2009/03/09/pgcontroldata.html.md

 PostgreSQL ships with several utility applications to administer the server life cycle and clean up in the event of problems.
-I spent some time lately looking at what is probably one of the least well known of these, [pg_controldata](http://www.postgresql.org/docs/current/static/app-pgcontroldata.html).
+I spent some time lately looking at what is probably one of the least well known of these, [pg_controldata](https://www.postgresql.org/docs/current/static/app-pgcontroldata.html).
 This useful utility dumps out a number of useful tidbits about a database cluster, given the data directory it should look at.
-Here's an example from a little-used 8.3.6 instance:
+Here’s an example from a little-used 8.3.6 instance:

 ```nohighlight
 josh@eddie:~$ pg_controldata